nigjo/structogramview/README.md

 # structogramview
-A browser based structogram (Nassi-Shniderman diagram) viewer (and creator)
+A browser based structogram (Nassi–Shneiderman diagram) viewer (and creator)

 ![screenshot with source- structure- and diagram view](Zwischenablage01.png)